Mlaiel/iacherie/docs/documentation/SYNTAX_CORRECTION_MISSION_COMPLETED.md

 - Resolve the remaining 182 test collection errors for 100% test coverage
 - Address the `core.business_logic_core` duplicate TimeoutError issue

-**The Ainflue platform is now production-ready with automated quality assurance and continuous validation.**
+**The IA Chérie platform is now production-ready with automated quality assurance and continuous validation.**